schemaorg/schemaorg/README.md

 =====================

 This is the Schema.org project repository.
-It contains all the schemas, examples and software use to publish schema.org.
+It contains all the schemas, examples and software used to publish schema.org.
 For the site itself, please see http://schema.org/ instead.

 Issues and proposals are managed here by participants of the W3C Schema.org Community Group.
 See https://www.w3.org/community/schemaorg/ for the group.
 If you are interested to participate please